Mountain Biking at Bent Creek Experimental Forest

 Camping

 The Lake Powhatan Campground is located within the Lake Powhatan Recreation Area at Bent Creek.
-Open only from April 1 to October 31, this campground offers 98 sites, flush toilets, and hot showers, all near the shore of Lake Powhatan which includes a swimming beach and fishing pier.
+Open only from April 1 to October 31, this campground offers 85 sites, flush toilets, and hot showers.
+The campground is near the shore of Lake Powhatan, which includes a swimming beach and fishing pier.
 You can also ride right out of the campground onto Bent Creek's fantastic trails.
-Sites are $12 a night and the campground can become quite crowded on summer weekends.
+Sites are between $20 and $40 a night and the campground can become quite crowded on summer weekends.
 There is no dispersed camping allowed within this area, and all old roadside campsites along Bent Creek Gap Road have been eliminated.

 Lodging